 The Happy Halloween That Almost Wasn’t… is the perfect reader’s theater for this festive time of year.

-Your students will love reading about the characters of Parkersburg Elementary School and how their Halloween traditions and celebrations were cancelled, then reconsidered due to some thoughtful 6th grade brain power.
+Your middle grade students will love reading about the characters of Parkersburg Elementary School and how their Halloween traditions and celebrations were cancelled, then reconsidered due to some thoughtful 6th grade brain power.

 In addition to the 5-page, 11-character script, students are given 3-reader response questions that requires them to cite evidence from the text.
 A plot organizer allows students to track the events of the story.